 - Yes.
 At UL Lafayette, all college level courses that you successfully complete will transfer to the University and will be calculated into your UL Lafayette grade point average.

 - Yes.
 Transfer students are eligible to apply for financial assistance.
 You should apply for financial aid well in advance of the priority deadline, May 1st.
 The Free Application for Federal Student Aid (FAFSA) is available each January for the upcoming academic year and should be completed as early as possible.
 The fastest and best way to apply is online.
 For guidance on how to apply for financial aid or transfer your application data, go to the Student Financial Aid and Scholarships web site, call Financial Aid at 337-482-6506, or email email@example.com several months prior to transferring.

-UL Lafayette does offer scholarships to students transferring to the University with 15 or more earned college credit hours (AP credit is not considered).
+- UL Lafayette does offer scholarships to students transferring to the University.

 - Yes.
 Transfer students with a 3.2 cumulative GPA at the sophomore and above academic level or 3.0 GPA for freshmen are eligible for Honors.
 Interested students should contact the Director to schedule an appointment.
 Call 337-482-6700, email firstname.lastname@example.org, or visit the University Honors Program online.
 The office is located in Judice Rickels Hall, Room 205.

 - Yes.
 Legacy Park Apartments and the 8 traditional residence halls are available to all students.
 If you plan to live on campus, apply early since there is usually more demand for housing than space available.
 For details, call 337-482-6471 or email email@example.com or visit the Housing Department.